-- 3.2.39.
+3.2.41.
 In developing a wide range of relevant scenarios, a CCP should not limit scenarios to stressing the effects of markets in isolation.
-Interrelationships between markets will often drive transmission of effects between markets in the real economy. - 3.2.40.
-Where a CCP clears different products or asset classes, the CCP should consider developing credit and liquidity stress-testing scenarios that capture the interrelationships among the markets for these cleared products.
-These scenarios should consider knock-on effects among financial markets, including propagating scenarios through extreme but plausible second-order (and, where appropriate, third-order or higher) effects on related markets.44 While appropriately incorporating relationships among different products or asset classes into stress testing is challenging, a CCP should consider how the relationships or dependence may behave (or change) under stressed market conditions.45 In particular, the dependence among different products or asset classes in a scenario needs to be consistent with the financial conditions embodied in the scenario.
+Where a CCP clears different products or asset classes, the CCP should consider developing credit and liquidity stress-testing scenarios that capture the interrelationships among the markets for these cleared products (see paragraph 3.2.5).
+These scenarios should consider knock-on effects among financial markets, including propagating scenarios through extreme but plausible second-order (and, where appropriate, third-order or higher) effects on related markets.51

+3.2.42.
+While appropriately incorporating relationships among different products or asset classes into stress testing is challenging, a CCP should consider how the relationships or dependence may behave under stressed market conditions.52 In particular, the dependence among different products or asset classes in a scenario should be consistent with the financial conditions embodied in the scenario.
 For example, in propagating scenario shocks to price moves, the CCP should not limit itself to modelling dependencies among risk factors calculated under non-stressed market conditions.
 Instead, the CCP could use data from periods of market stress or model hypothetical correlations that capture potential market movement.
-For example, a CCP may develop a scenario starting with an initial assumption of a sudden, sharp move in oil prices.
+As another example, a CCP may develop a scenario starting with an initial assumption of a sudden, sharp move in oil prices.
 The CCP could then construct knock-on effects in which related products, such as natural gas and equities, are consequently shocked.
 In contrast to adding together the most extreme shocks observed across products, this method of constructing scenarios can help to ensure that the resulting scenario is plausible.